 Best known for his dream and advocacy of peace, multiplicity, and equality, which transcends all kinds of people and nationalities — Martin Luther King Jr. and his vision continually resound in the lives and work of others who also dare to dream for a better country and world.
 Today — artworks, magazines, books and exhibitions, reveal the impact of Dr. King’s life-long fight for equality and freedom which we continue to feel and hear much further today, even over after 50 years after his untimely death.

-On the 21st of January, we celebrate 51 years of Martin Luther King Jr.’s heroism and his quest for peaceful conflict resolutions, positive social interactions, equality for all people.
+On January 20th, 2020, we celebrate 52 years of Martin Luther King Jr.’s heroism and his quest for peaceful conflict resolutions, positive social interactions, equality for all people.
 With the Martin Luther King Jr. facts I’m presenting within this article, let us take a look back at his life and legacy, and moving forward, see how he is still continually influencing artists all over the world.

 Who is MLK